-These trends are all similar to trends in population, except that household sizes in BC, the CVRD and Saltair are decreasing, so housing supply has tended to increase faster than population.
+These trends are all similar to trends in population, except that household sizes in BC, the CVRD and electoral area G are decreasing, so housing supply has tended to increase faster than population.

-Saltair has a lower-density housing composition than the CVRD's, which has a much lower-density housing composition than BC:
+Electoral area G has a lower-density housing composition than the CVRD's, which has a much lower-density housing composition than BC:

-- Single-detached homes make up the vast majority of the housing stock - Movable dwellings make up a slightly higher share of the BC (3%) - Semi-detached units, apartments in duplexes, and apartments (1-4 storeys) are a minimal component of the housing supply (2% for duplexes and 1% for each of apartments and semi-detached units, respectively) compared to BC's 10%-12% for these categories.
+- Single-detached homes make up the vast majority of the housing stock - Movable dwellings make up a slightly higher share of the housing stock (4%) compared to BC (3%) - Semi-detached units, apartments in duplexes, and apartments (1-4 storeys) are a minimal component of the housing supply (1% each) compared to BC's 10%-12%

-See Table 29, Table 30 and Table 31: Share of total housing units by type 2006-2016 and Figure 14: Housing units by type over time in Saltair from 2006-2016.
+See Table 29, Table 30 and Table 31: Share of total housing units by type 2006-2016 and Figure 14: Housing units by type over time in electoral area G from 2006-2016.